St. Stephens, Alabama: History

 Old St. Stephens was situated on a limestone bluff that the Native Americans called Hobucakintopa.
-It was located at the fall line of the Tombigbee River, where rocky shoals ended navigation for boats traveling north from Mobile, 67 miles to the south.
-The fall line marked the piedmont and uplands of the state.
+It was located at a point on the Tombigbee River where rocky shoals ended navigation for boats traveling north from Mobile, 67 miles to the south.
 As early as 1772, British surveyor Bernard Romans noted that "sloops and schooners may come up to this rapid; therefore, I judge some considerable settlement will take place."